djeada/Frontend-Notes/notes/02_css.md

 #### Aditional explanations

+Colors in CSS can be specified using different methods, such as color names, HEX values, RGB, RGBA, HSL, and HSLA.
+Each method has its own advantages and use cases.
+For example, using RGBA or HSLA allows you to specify an alpha channel (transparency) along with the color, while HEX values and color names don't support transparency.

 ### Background

-There could be solid color, gradient, image, or transparent background.
+The background of an element can be a solid color, gradient, image, or transparent.

 #### Example